zchee/golang-wiki/Go2GenericsFeedback.md

+---
-# Go 2 Generics Feedback
+title: Go 2 Generics Feedback
+---

 This page is meant to collect and organize feedback about the Go 2 [contracts (generics) draft design](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md).